-S.No Issues Remarks for only 10.1% of total ATMs in the country as on March 31, 201314.
+S. No Issues Remarks 3) Technology Applications: • In an ICT enabled environment, technology is the main lever to achieve the eventual goal of financial inclusion at the earliest.
+Banks/ RRBs, Co-op Banks • ATM-Network : ATM Network in rural areas accounted for only 10.1 per cent of total ATMs in the country as on March 31, 2013 13 .
 Banks should enhance their ATM network in rural and un-banked areas to serve poor villagers.
-While doing so, adequate care should be taken regarding safety/ security issues, which have come to the fore in recent times.
-Rupay Network: To reduce the overall transaction costs associated with small ticket transactions in rural areas, domestic RuPay cards may be utilized15.
-Banks/RRBs, Co-op Banks KCC/GCCs:To enable farmers to withdraw cash from ATMs anywhere in the country, banks need to convert KCCs/GCCs to electronic credit card.
-Further, banks may explore the possibility of issuing multipurpose cards which could function as debit cards, KCC and Banks/RRBs GCC as per the requirements in rural areas.
-Mobile Banking: In rural India, there are 323.27 million16 mobile subscribers as on March 2012 (TRAI Annual Report, 2012).
-To examine the options/ alternatives, including the feasibility of using encrypted SMS based funds transfer using an application that can run on any type of handset for expansion of mobile banking in the country, RBI constituted a committee (Chairman: B. Sambamurthy) Banks Technology Service Providers (TSPs): There are a number of issues involving TSPs via-a-vis several banks.
-Banks 4) BSBD Accounts: It is understood that nearly half of the BSBD accounts are dormant.
-For effective use of BSBD accounts economic activity needs to be improved.
-Governments - Central and State; Banks, Co-op Banks, RRBs 5) Use of PACs and Primary Cooperatives as BCs: PACs penetration in rural areas is far more than that of bank branches.
+While doing so, adequate care should be taken regarding safety/security issues, which have come to the fore in recent times.
+Banks/ RRBs, Co-op Banks • RuPay Network : To reduce the overall transaction costs associated with small ticket transactions in rural areas, domestic RuPay cards may be utilised 14 . • KCC/GCCs: To enable farmers to withdraw cash from ATMs anywhere in the country, banks need to convert KCCs/GCCs to electronic credit card.
+Further, banks may explore the possibility of issuing multipurpose cards which could function as debit cards, KCC and GCC as per the requirements in rural areas.
+Banks/ RRBs Mobile Banking: In rural India, there are 323.27 million15 mobile subscribers as on March 2012 (TRAI Annual Report, 2012).
+To examine the options/alternatives, including the feasibility of using encrypted SMS based funds transfer using an application that can run on any type of handset for expansion of mobile banking in the country, RBI constituted a committee (Chairman: B. Sambamurthy) Banks • Technology Service Providers (TSPs) : There are a number of issues involving TSPs vis-a-vis several banks.
+Banks 4) BSBD Accounts: Governments It is understood that nearly half of the BSBD accounts are dormant.
+For effective use of BSBD accounts economic activity needs to be improved. - Central and State; Banks, Co-op Banks, RRBs 5) Use of PACs and Primary Cooperatives as BCs: PACs penetration in rural areas is far more than that of bank branches.
 Banks may make use of this largest rural network of cooperatives as business correspondents.
-Recent NABARD circular also envisaged that PACs can be utilized as BCs for CCBs/SCBs.
-Banks, RRBs, State Governments 6) Financial Inclusion in Urban Areas: Generally, urban financial inclusion leaves vast scope for improvement.
-Migration from rural to urban centres is also accentuating the problem.
-Banks 7) Remittance Corridors: Remittance facility for migrant population is of paramount Banks
+Recent NABARD circular also envisaged that PACs can be utilised as BCs for CCBs/SCBs.
+Banks, RRBs, State Governments

-14 Source: Department of Financial Services, Government of India 15There are some 85,000 PoS terminals existing where RuPay cards are already accepted.
-So far, 25 Commercial Banks, 25 RRBs and 30 Urban Co-op Banks have issued over 2 million Rupay cards.
-16 Number mobile subscribers in rural India increased more than 9 times from just 33.14 million in March 2007 to 323.27 million in March 2012 (Source: TRAI Annual Report 2011-12)
+13 Source: Department of Financial Services, Government of India

+14 There are some 85.000 PoS terminals existing where RuPay cards are already accepted.
+So far, 25 Commercial Banks, 25 RRBs and 30 Urban Co-op Banks have issued over 2 million RuPay cards.

+15 Number mobile subscribers in rural India increased more than 9 times from just 33.14 million in March 2007 to 323.27 million in March 2012 (Source: TRAI Annual Report 2011-12)